risgk/digital-synth-vra8-q/README.md

         - CPU Busy LED (LED L) *may almost always lit*, rather than flashing occasionally

+## Change History

+- v1.1.0: Change the behavior of the oscillators
+- v1.0.3: Fix the problems with bass or treble note on
+- v1.0.2: Fix the oscillator frequency
+- v1.0.1: Fix the release date

 ## Features

 - Serial MIDI In (38.4 kbps)